Skip to content

 timeout 5000 Timeout in milliseconds.

-expected-address Address that must be present in the answer (may be given multiple times).
+expected-address Record that must be present in the answer (may be given multiple times).

-expected Comma separated list of addresses that must all be present in the answer.
+expected Comma separated list of records that must all be present in the answer.

 filter: